clarenceparmar/documentations/README.md

 # Notice
-This repository is create to hold all documentations of the programs created by clarence_parmar_
+This repository is create to hold all documentations of the programs created by @clarenceparmar[https://github.com/clarenceparmar]